About our Examiners

 Non-Standard Data Sources

-Altep’s Digital Forensic Examiners are well-versed in complex data acquisition methods and have succeeded in fast-paced litigation involving a variety of non-standard and proprietary data sources.
+Altep’s Data Forensic Examiners are well-versed in complex data acquisition methods and have succeeded in fast-paced litigation involving a variety of non-standard and proprietary data sources.

-- Various types of Apple hardware to include iOS devices, MacBooks, legacy desktop systems and Apple servers
+- Various types of Apple hardware including iOS devices, MacBooks, legacy desktop systems and Apple servers

 - New-to-market smart phones and tablets